Reciprocal Beneficiaries

 The legislators hoped Act 383 would persuade the court that Hawaii no longer discriminated against same-sex partners, thereby eliminating the need to order the State to offer legal marriage.
 Ironically, the Christian Coalition’s chief lawyer, Jay Sekelow, campaigned vigorously in support of this bill — desperate to find anything that would prevent same-sex couples from gaining access to legal marriage.

-One of the most important benefits — workplace medical insurance — was eliminated by Hawaii’s attorney general, in 1997, who claimed that no private business was required to offer domestic partner benefits, thereby gutting a major part of the law.
+One of the most important of the Reciprocal domestic benefits — workplace medical insurance — was eliminated by Hawaii’s attorney general, in 1997, who claimed that no private business was required to offer domestic partner benefits, thereby gutting a major part of the law.

 As of May 17, 2001 — roughly four years after enactment — 578 reciprocal beneficiary relationships were registered.

-As of April 2003, the Department of Health still offers Hawaii residents to sign up, however, there are few benefits that remain of use.
+As of April 2003, the Department of Health still offered Hawaii residents to sign up, however, there were few benefits that remain of use.

-Three other states have registries that offer far more substantive benefits:
+Other states had registries that offer far more substantive benefits, for instance:

 California [Domestic Partner Registration: The California Approach]